 We are proactive in meeting the needs of our employees as well as the communities we serve.
 Our commitment to being a responsible and civic-minded community bank is demonstrated in our actions.
-The Board has a Nominating & Environmental, Social and Governance Committee that meets regularly and partners with the Bank to manage opportunities around sustainability.
+The Board has a Nominating & Environmental, Social and Governance Committee that meets regularly and partners with the Bank to manage sustainability opportunities on all levels, including environmentally and socially.